ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-&amp; the home of the brave?
+the home of the brave?

 On that shore, dimly seen through the mists of the deep,
 Where the foe’s haughty host in dread silence reposes,